This DJI Mavic Mini FlyCam review looks at the outstanding features, specifications and frequently asked questions on this latest mini quadcopter.

 DJI have programmed the Mavic Mini max height to 1.86 mile (3 km) above sea level.

 Can The Mavic Mini Fly In High Winds?

 Is The Mavic Mini Waterproof?

-The Mavic Mini is not waterproof.
+Unfortunately no, this Mavic Mini isn’t waterproof.
 There are waterproof drones on the market but the DJI Mavic Mini is not waterproof.

 How To Fly The Mavic Mini?

 There are 3 ways to fly the Mavic Mini;

 - Smartphone connected to Remote Controller Using DJI Fly app.